Last Updated on December 29, 2020.

 What is Phantom Power?

-Phantom Power is a method of transmitting DC Voltage (usually 12-48 volts) through a cable to power audio equipment like microphones, as well as preamps and DI-boxes.
+Phantom Power is a method of transmitting DC Voltage (usually 12-48 volts) through an XLR cable to audio equipment, such as microphones.

-It’s called Phantom Power because it’s transmitted through the same cable that is transmitting the Audio Signal, meaning that it doesn’t require an extra cable.
+It’s called Phantom Power because it doesn’t require an additional cable since it’s transmitted through the same cable as the Audio Signal.

 Phantom Power is more commonly used to power condenser microphones, be it large diaphragm condensers or small diaphragm condensers.